How Much Does It Cost to Charge a Dodge Charger Daytona EV

 Who is Dodge Charger Daytona EV best suited for?

-Dodge Charger Daytona EV is a strong fit for long-distance travel and road trips, with 2.7 mi/kWh efficiency and 317-mile range.
+Dodge Charger Daytona EV is a strong fit for drivers comparing charging cost and performance balance, with 2.8 mi/kWh efficiency and 295-mile range.

 Calculate your exact Dodge Charger Daytona EV charging costs in your area